 Problem framing workshops can be a great way to create clarity and build group consensus about a specific problem your organization hopes to solve in the service of new products, processes, programs, and so on.
 Each time we run one of these workshops, it generates a slew of new insights and excitement.

-NOTE: The process described in this post can use a lot of sticky notes.
-If you’re interested in cutting down workshop waste, digital collaboration options exist.
+NOTE: When run during an in-person workshop, the process described in this post can use a lot of sticky notes.
+Obviously, those aren’t happening as often (if at all) in the age of COVID-19.
+If you’re interested in cutting down workshop waste or need to run this process remotely, digital collaboration options exist.
 Please read our post How to Facilitate More Sustainable Design Workshops to learn more.

 Download our Free Problem Framing Workshop Template